 3.4 Languages that use the Telugu script

-The script is also used for ten other languages viz., Gondi, Koya, Konda, Kuvi, Kolavar or Kolami, Yerukala, Banjara or Lambadi, Savara or Sora, Adivasi Odiya and also Sanskrit.
-Particularly with reference to these, except for Sanskrit, primary school text books, some reading material and dictionaries are recently published for these languages in this script.
+The script is also used for ten other languages, viz.
+Gondi, Koya, Konda, Kuvi, Kolavar or Kolami, Yerukala, Banjara or Lambadi, Savara or Sora, Adivasi Odiya and also Sanskrit.

+In the Telugu speaking region, the tradition of writing Sanskrit in the Telugu script has remained a common practice.
+During the last few decades, a considerable number of publications in the form of text books, dictionaries and other reading material has been produced in the Telugu script in Gondi, Koya, Konda, Kuvi, Kolami, Yerukala, Banjara, Savara and Adivasi Odiya.